Tuesday, 10 January 2017

 Complications

-• Car Accidents: Losing control while driving.
+• Car Accidents: Losing awareness or muscle control while operating a vehicle or heavy machinery.

 Diagnosis